d-morrison/IntroStatActivities/_book/08-A11-inference-1cat_test-theory.md

 \vspace{0.3in}

-20. Summarize how each of the following affected the p-value?
+20. Summarize how each of the following affected the p-value:

 a) Switching to a two-sided test.